 Review Last Year’s Black Friday Sale

-Take few minutes to review what went well and not so well last year.
+Take a few minutes to review what went well and not so well last year.
 Decide which products sold best and whether you can build on this; electrical items and clothing are both popular Black Friday buys.
 Review any customer feedback and see if you can pre-empt any problems with fulfilling orders or ensuring deliveries are timely.
 On Black Friday there is usually one big retailer whose website will ‘crash’, so make sure your online offers are not impeded by your site’s performance.

 What Are The Best Type Of Offers?